 As a community of values, we are called to put our Unitarian Universalist faith into action to promote "justice, equity, and compassion in human relations" (in accordance with our 2nd principle).
 To this end, UU Wellesley offers a broad range of opportunities for congregation members and friends, individuals and families, to make a difference in the larger world.
 Please click HERE for information about any of the initiatives described below.

 Bristol Lodge Cooking: We prepare a meal and deliver it to a Waltham Soup kitchen on the third Monday of every month.
 Meals are cooked in our UU Wellesley kitchen on Sundays after our Worship Service; volunteer cooks and servers of all ages are welcome!
 Click HERE for a list of this year's cooking dates.

 Family Promise: We host homeless families for several weeks a year as part of the Family Promise Metrowest interfaith network.
 Click HERE for more information and to find out when our next hosting week begins.

 Undecorate the Tree: We purchase and deliver holiday gifts for recipients who often do not receive any others.
 In December 2015 and 2016, this initiative provided an opportunity for our community to make a very real, meaningful contribution to the health and happiness of Burmese refugees now living in Lowell, MA.
 Click HERE to learn more about this longstanding tradition.
-This year will will provide gifts for domestic violence survivors enrolled in the UU Urban Ministry's Believe in Success program.
+This year we will provide gifts for domestic violence survivors enrolled in the UU Urban Ministry's Believe in Success program.